JSoon/lotto/README.md

 # lotto
-This is a lotto scripts to be used in a raffle game.
+This is a lotto script to be used in a raffle game.